 Moral of the story: don’t drink alcohol (straight or in any of its diluted forms), a tendency for ideation and alcohol don’t mix.
 It is—at the very least—a cautionary tale for male American writers and anybody who might wish to date or marry one.

 Papa was a war profiteer.
-He too much used it as a way to generate new fodder for his stories.
-He didn’t write against it hardly at all let alone strenuously like Rita, O’Brien, Vonnegut, or Heller.
-Instead, his exampled seduced J.D.
+He used war far too much as a way to generate fodder for his stories.
+He didn’t write strenuously against it as did O’Brien, Vonnegut, or Heller.
+Instead, his mannish example seduced J.D.
 Salinger to volunteer.
-In his tour of duty, he permanently and severely scrambled his brains.
-It was at least part of the reason he was unkind and such a creep to so many women.
+In his tour of duty, J.D. permanently and severely scrambled his brains.
+It was no doubt part of the reason he was unkind and such a creep to so many women.
 That’s part of Papa’s heritage too.

 Papa created innumerable “echo” traumas like this.

 The persons (more particularly, male writers) who profit from Hemingway’s example—either as a man or as a writer—and come out of it unscathed are scant in number.
 Tim O’Brien could be one.
 Salinger, most definitely, not.
 Elmore Leonard, for sure.
 Elmore Leonard copped Hemingway’s telegraphic writing style but recognized and avoided the deadly humorlessness in Hemingway’s writing.
 The emphasis here goes on “deadly”.

 Hemingway did not die of a self-inflicted gunshot wound as has generally been reported; he died of conjunctivitis.
 (Ha-ha.)